zedli123/Quantium-Chips-Analysis/README.md

 | YOUNG FAMILIES            | 181.59              | 4.75           | 316,160.10      |
 | NEW FAMILIES              | 179.88              | 2.71           | 50,433.45       |

+#### What This Tells Us
+- **Older Singles and Couples** spend the most on chips overall — even more than retirees and families.
+This suggests that older individuals might buy chips more often or in larger amounts, possibly for convenience or personal enjoyment.

+- **Families (both older and younger)** shop the most frequently.
+They come back more often than singles or couples, likely because chips are a regular household snack.

+- **New Families** stand out as an under-engaged group.
+They buy less often and spend less overall, which might mean they’re newer customers or just not as interested in chips.
+This could be a good group to target with promotions or tailored campaigns.

+- **Overall**, the data gives us a clearer picture of who the top chip buyers are — and where there might be room to grow.
+It highlights some interesting differences between life stages and shows how this kind of segmentation can help tailor marketing and inventory decisions.